ooni/spec/backends/bk-005-ooni-run-v2.md

 "icon": "", // (optional) `string` the ID of any icon part of the OONI icon set

 "color": "", // (optional) `string` hex encoding of the 6 hex digit color used for the card prefixed by # (eg. #000000)

+"expiration_date": "", // `string` timestamp indiciating at what time the link will expire

 "nettests": // `array` provides a JSON array of tests to be run.
    [